Raise the Titanic (film): Plot

 Soviet diplomat Andre Prevlov discovers the plan and leaks the story to the press, forcing Sandecker to hold a press conference about why the Titanic is being raised.
 Reporters ask him questions about byzanium, but he refuses to answer.
 Meanwhile, Navy vessels search the ocean floor in the North Atlantic to locate the sunken ocean liner.
 During the search, one of the submersibles, Starfish, experiences a cabin flood and implodes.
 Once the wreckage is found, salvage experts begin the dangerous job of raising the Titanic.
 Another submersible, Deep Quest, experiences a battery shortage, which causes its manipulator arm to become locked onto the Titanics wreckage.

 Eventually, the rusting Titanic is brought to the surface using multiple compressed air tanks and buoyancy aids.
 The passenger liner is then towed to a dry dock in New York, its original destination.
 It turns out no expense is being spared because the rare mineral will be used as the power source in a proposed weapons system that could take down any missile entering US airspace.
 In response, Prevlov challenges the United States over the salvage of Titanic because they claim the mineral was taken illegally from the Soviet Union.
 On entering the watertight vault, the salvage team discover Brewster's mummified remains, but no mineral.
 The boxes are just full of gravel.
 It soon becomes evident that a clue was left in Brewster's final words.
 He had arranged a fake burial in a graveyard in Southby, England, prior to sailing back to the United States on the ill-fated ocean liner.

-It is decided to leave the mineral buried in the grave because knowledge of its existence would destabilise the status quo that maintains the peace between the West and the Soviet Union.
+Some time later, both Pitt and Seagram visit the grave and confirm the mineral is indeed buried there.
+They decide to leave it buried because knowledge of its existence would destabilise the status quo that maintains the peace between the West and the Soviet Union.